FAQ

 If I do not reside in the US or am not a citizen of the US am I eligible?

 As the purpose of the Dorot Fellowship relates to the American Jewish landscape, candidates who do not intend to reside in North America are not eligible.
 Non-American/Non-Canadian citizens may be eligible for the DFI — with prior approval of the DFI Director.
-Candidates must be/have been residents of the U.S., having graduated from an American high school and/or an American college/university, and must intend to reside permanently in the U.S. Non-American/Non-Canadian citizens interested in receiving approval for application should contact dfi@dorot.org.
+Candidates must be/have been residents of the U.S., having graduated from an American high school and/or an American college/university, and must intend to reside permanently in the U.S. Non-American/Non-Canadian citizens interested in receiving approval for applying should contact dfi@dorot.org.

 What are the age requirements for the Fellowship?